steezydzy/vscode-settings/README.md

 _WARNING_: Following these instructions will overwrite any existing custom settings in your local VSCode installation with the ones in this repo.

-_Prequisite_: Set the config directory of your VSCode installation `VSCODE_DIR` or similarly named environment variable.
+_Prerequisite_: Set the config directory of your VSCode installation `VSCODE_DIR` or similarly named environment variable.
 As of v1.52.1, this means:
 ```
 # For Ubuntu
 export VSDIR="$HOME/.config/Code/User/"